nicdwilson/automatewoo-multi-user-role-rule/README.md

 - And you check for `'premium_member'`
 - The rule will return `true` (whereas the default rule would return `false`)

+### Technical Implementation

+1. **Value Normalization**: AutomateWoo may pass the role value as an array even for single-select fields.
+The rule automatically normalizes this to handle both string and array values.

+2. **Customer Retrieval**: The rule includes fallback logic to retrieve the customer object:
+   - First, uses the customer passed directly to the validate method
+   - If not available, retrieves from the workflow's data layer
+   - If still not found, attempts to get the customer from the order in the data layer

+3. **Debug Logging**: All validation steps are logged to WooCommerce logs for troubleshooting.
+Check `WooCommerce > Status > Logs` for files starting with `automatewoo-multi-user-role-rule`.

 ## Differences from Default Rule

 | Feature | Default "Customer - User Role" | This Plugin "Customer - Roles Contains" |